WHAT ARE THE MOST IMPORTANT FACTORS IN CHOOSING A LICENSED REAL ESTATE AGENT TO SELL YOUR PHOENIX, AZ HOME?

 5. Negotiation and Communication Skills

-1. LEGAL PROTECTION
+1. FIDUCIARY PROTECTION

 Real estate is serious business and there are severe consequences for fraud or mistakes.
 You don’t want your Realtor pretending to know how to do things and get you in trouble.

 Here, I explain some of the marketing I’ll do for your home and what we’ll do together to prepare your home to sell, but first, and what I believe to be EXTREMELY important is law.
 I’m a HUGE stickler for protecting my Sellers legally, and of course, I hold the same standard of practice for my buyers.
 I study law as a hobby as I love it, but I also believe (and know) there is an obligation to understand real estate law when practicing real estate and handling such important documentation.
 Selling a home is usually one of the most important transactions you will be making in your lifetime.
 Even if you have sold homes before, it’s not an everyday task for you.
 I understand that and make sure there will be nothing that can come back and bite you in the you-know-what.